AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/upgrade-your-marketo-email-add-in-for-outlook.md

 When a new version of the Marketo Email Add-in for Outlook is available, follow these instructions to upgrade.

+>[!NOTE]
+>
+>As of 10/1/20, the latest version of the Outlook plug-in no longer supports offline mode.
+This will take effect after installing/upgrading on or after 10/1.

 ## Download Installer {#download-installer}

 Download the installer appropriate for your version of Microsoft Outlook.